easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 #### Step by step

-You require one ssh key per context, which must / should do not be one of the "default" `id_rsa` or `id_dsa` etc. keys, since there's some OpenSSH automagic to always include these keys when authenticating.
+You require one ssh key per context, which must / should do **not** be one of the "default" `id_rsa` or `id_dsa` etc. keys, since there's some OpenSSH automagic to always include these keys when trying to authenticate.
 Also, don't add these "default" keys to your GitHub account ssh keys, as doing so can interfere with this setup.
-I also recommend to *not* set a default catch-all-key for github.com globally.
-Instead, keep all your git ssh clones in one of the context root directories you defined.
+I also recommend to **not** set a default catch-all-key for github.com globally.
+Instead, keep all your git ssh clones inside one of the context root directories you defined.

 Create one SSH identity (key file) for each context: